wp-plugins/wp-members/readme.txt

 * Added new auto excerpt features including new wpmem_auto_excerpt_args filter.
 * Added forgot username retrieveal link (included on forgot password reset form).
 * Added wpmem_username_link and wpmem_username_link_str for filtering forgot username retrieval link.
+* Added new upgrade process to WP_Members object class.
 * Fixed handling of post bulk actions to keep current screen (if one is used).
 * Fixed handling of updates to the user pages in the options tab.
 * Fixed handling of empty post object in is_blocked() function.